Killing of Michael Ovsjannikov: Investigation

 Ovsjannikov was stabbed four times, three times in the back and once in the side of the stomach.
 There were no other defensive wounds such as bruises, bloody nose, or busted lip.

 A few hours later, an airman called police and told them about Harrison's involvement in the stabbing.
 Harrison had allegedly confessed to him shortly after fleeing the scene, but the airman was unable to remember the details.
 At approximately 13:00, Harrison was taken into custody alongside Cain, the two women in their company the previous night, and another male American national.
 Both Harrison and Cain were found to have Ovsjannikov's blood on their clothes, shoes, and jewelry.
 Before the questioning, the arrestees were read their rights by officers for German law, and Harrison was also told his rights under the Uniform Code of Military Justice by a special agent and a special investigator of the Air Force Office of Special Investigation.
-Cain and the others were questioned during the midday hours while Harrison's interrogation took place at about 18:00, spending the hours before waiting at the police station.
+Cain and the others were questioned during the midday hours while Harrison's interrogation took place at about 18:00, spending the hours before waiting at the Wittlich criminal inspectorate.
 He was allowed to retain his mobile phone after promising to not call anyone, using it to watch anime during the wait.
-Harrison was interrogated by German Federal Police, assisted by one of the Air Force investigators acting as a translator, for around 2^{1}⁄_{2} hours, including a 30 minute meal and bathroom break.
+Harrison was interrogated by state police officers of the Trier Police Headquarters, assisted by one of the Air Force investigators acting as an interpreter, for around 2^{1}⁄_{2} hours, including a 30 minute meal and bathroom break.
 Harrison's questioning by the Air Force OSI took around two hours.

 Cain claimed that he was hit in the head and sat on by the victim, blacked out, and regained consciousness to see Harrison standing over Ovsjannikov's prone body with a knife.
 Cain also stated that Harrison had written him text messages stating "I stabbed [Ovsjannikov] twice" after returning home.
 Harrison corroborated Cain's statements, admitted to carrying the knife in his pocket, stabbing Ovsjannikov "once, maybe twice" and disposing of it in the river, reasoning that he "freaked out" and wanted to protect Cain.
 Harrison stated that he did not remember the events of the night as he was drunk and taking a new prescription medication, claiming he had depression and attempted suicide in the past over his desire to leave the air force.
 Cain and Harrison claimed that the altercation lasted less than a minute.
 Cain's later wife, a German national, initially stated that neither her husband or Harrison had carried a knife during the night, but would later testify in court that she had seen the knife in Harrison's apartment the same night as the killing occurred.
 She attributed the incorrect statement to memory loss.